Lailaismyname/etchasketch/README.md

 # etchasketch
-This is a <a href="https://lailaismyname.github.io/etchasketch/">Etch a Sketch</a> that i made.
+Etch a sketch is a well known children's toy that lets you draw on a canvas.
+Live version <a href="https://lailaismyname.github.io/etchasketch/">Here</a>.

 Tech used:<br>
 Html, css and Javascript